searchspring/snap/README.md

 ### ControllerServices
-The `ControllerServices` object contains all of the controller's dependancies.
+The `ControllerServices` object contains all of the controller's dependencies.
 Note the difference between SearchController's ControllerServices is the different store.
 Here we are using `FinderStore`

 ```typescript
 const finderControllerServices = {